kadogams/random/README.md

 # random

-Some random functions I needed at some point
+Some random functions/classes I needed at some point

+## Contents

+- textcat_modified.TextCat_ : NLTK's TextCat with the possibility to narrow down the search field for the language identification.